pgrange/bash_unit/doc.md

+**bash unit testing enterprise edition framework for professionals**

+It allows you to write unit tests (functions starting with *test*), run them and, in case of failure, displays the stack trace with source file and line number indications to locate the problem.

 # How to run tests

 To run tests, simply call bash_unit with all your tests files as parameter.
 For instance to run bash_unit tests, from bash_unit directory: